Takehiro Tomiyasu: Sint-Truidense

 It was announced on 8 January 2018 that Tomiyasu would be moving abroad for the first time in his career by joining Belgian First Division A side Sint-Truiden.
-He signed a three and a half year contract with the club, keeping him until 2021.
+He signed a three-and-a-half-year contract with the club, keeping him until 2021.
 Upon joining the club, Tomiyasu said: "I want to become a special player in Belgium."
 After spending months at training and recovering from an ankle injury, Tomiyasu made his Sint-Truiden debut for the club, coming on as a late substitute, in a 2–1 win against Royal Antwerp on 12 May 2018.
 This turned out to be his only appearance of the 2017–18 season.

 In the 2018–19 season, Tomiyasu made his first start for Sint-Truiden and played the entirety of a 0–0 draw against Cercle Brugge in the opening game of the season.
-Since the start of the season, he became a first team regular for the side, playing in the centre-back position.
+Since the start of the season, he became a regular for the side, playing at centre back.
 Between 23 September 2018 and 30 September 2018, Tomiyasu kept three consecutive clean sheets in three matches.
-Having spent in the centre-back position since the start of the season, he played in the right–back position, which came against Zulte Waregem on 4 November 2018.
 Tomiyasu scored his first goal of the season on 25 November 2018 in a 4–2 win against Anderlecht.
 After spending January on international duty with Japan, Tomiyasu returned to Sint-Truidense on 9 February 2019, starting and playing the full 90 minutes in a 2–1 win against Waasland-Beveren.
-He continued to regain his first team for the side for the rest of the 2018–19 season.
+He continued to retain his place in the team for the rest of the 2018–19 season.
 His performance received praise from the Belgian media.
 As a result, he won the club's Player of the Year.
 In his second season at Sint-Truidense, Tomiyasu made 40 appearances and scored once in all competitions.